EtienneAb3d/OpenNeuroSpell/README.md

 NSChunker is a rule-based iterative label rewriter / aggregator.
 Each rule takes into account the POS-tagging, the extended TAG, and the text of words.
 Rules are organised in independant layers.

-The first version is available with a draft rule set for French.
+The version is available with a French rule set and a draft English rule set.

 ### 1- Install and run spaCy and polyglot servers